ma-djm/shouldi/README.md

 Built as a demo of the Google Agent Development Kit (ADK), this project demonstrates a multi-agent pattern:

 1. A user-facing **"Clarifier"** agent chats with you to understand what you want to do, when, and where.
 2. Once it has the details, it passes the request to a **"Should I?"** agent that uses a suite of tools—like weather forecasts, astronomy data, and Google Search—to research the answer.
+These tools, in turn, make calls to public APIs on the web.
 3. Finally, it analyzes the data and gives you a detailed recommendation.

 ### See It in Action